ibneazeez/techm/README.md

 primary Key,
 foreign key
+Joins (self, Inner, Outer Join)
+Store Procedures and Functions in DBMS

-Joins (self, Inner, Outer Join) one to many and many to one relationship
+one to many and many to one relationship

 why we are using Class.forname instead of directly importing the class from driver..?
+Statement, PrepareStament and PrepareCall